Architecture of the Palace

 Explore the inside of the Palace, designed with spectacular fixtures and fittings by the eccentric A.W.N.
-Pugin, and containing a rich collection of works of art
+Pugin.
+It contains a rich collection of works of art.

 Find out more about the important moments in the history of the Palace of Westminster, from its destruction in the 1834 fire to the present day

 What does the Palace of Westminster contain today?
 Find out more about the layout and features of the present building